rafsanonline/gallery_app/README.md

 ## App structure

 I've set up a clean architecture with MVVM design pattern to develop this app with the latest android jetpack components.
-The main components of the app are the following:
+The main components of the app are following:

 1. Jetpack Compose
 2. View model